 The Bee Farm, Catskill Creek Watershed, NY

 Open land at the Bee Farm consists of about 20 acres of hay field and less than 60 acres of wild field.
-One Nature recommends gradually converting the wild fields into hay fields over a five-year period to maximize agriculturally productive land.
-Controlled burns should be conducted every 10 to 20 years to encourage vigorous growth and nutrient cycling, and reduce invasive species.
+One Nature recommends gradually converting the wild fields into hay fields over a five-year period to maximize future agriculturally productive land while creating critical grassland habitat.
+Controlled burns should be conducted every 10 to 20 years, if possible, to encourage vigorous growth and nutrient cycling, and reduce invasive species.
 Supplemental seeding with a mixture of flowering native species was advised to help promote diversity and pollinator habitat.

 Ecological restoration of forested, meadow, and wetland areas is an important component of the master plan.
 One Nature recommended select removal of unwanted plant and tree species and new plantings to provide better growing conditions for native species.
 Structures such as bird and owl houses, snags, and brush piles should be installed throughout the site to encourage native wildlife habitation.
 Building buffer zones around each water feature on the property, including ponds, vernal pools, and seasonal drainage basins, will protect these habitats.

-One Nature’s holistic approach will allow our client to create an agro-ecological balance between wild and cultivated habitats on a broad scale.
-This will result in resilient and sustainable farming practices, and, in the process, will create stunning landscapes rich with native plant and animal life.
+One Nature’s holistic approach helped our client to create an agroecological balance between wild and cultivated habitats on a broad scale.